Oppenheimer II: “Work…frantic, bad and graded A”

 by Ashutosh Jogalekar

 This is the second in a series of posts about J. Robert Oppenheimer’s life and times.
-The first one can be found here.
+All the others can be found here.

 In the fall of 1922, after the New Mexico sojourn had strengthened his body and mind, Oppenheimer entered Harvard with an insatiable appetite for knowledge; in the words of a friend, “like a Goth looting Rome”.
 He wore his clothes on a spare frame – he weighed no more than 120 pounds at any time during his life – and had striking blue eyes.
 Harvard required its students to take four classes every semester for a standard graduation schedule.
 Robert would routinely take six classes every semester and audit a few more.
 Nor were these easy classes; a typical semester might include, in addition to classes in mathematics, chemistry and physics, ones in French literature and poetry, English history and moral philosophy.